codahale/sneaker/README.md

 ### Maintenance Operations

-A common maintenance task is key rotate.
+A common maintenance task is key rotation.
 To rotate the data keys used to encrypt the secrets, run `sneaker rotate`.
 It will download and decrypt each secret, generate a new data key, and upload a re-encrypted copy.

 To rotate the KMS key used for each secret, simply specify a different `SNEAKER_MASTER_KEY` and run `sneaker rotate`.